Vyral/douglas-ramos-recruiting/_posts/2019-07-30-what-agents-can-learn-from-gennext-funding.md

 **11:44** - What can agents expect to learn at the next ICS training sessions?

-**16:11** - How GenNEXT Funding is disrupting the lending industry, and how much does the training cost?
+**16:11** - How is GenNEXT Funding is disrupting the lending industry, and how much does the training cost?

 **19:57** - Walter’s guarantee to you